Overview

 - Boating allowed; no wake zones in effect near the launch ramp

-- County park entrance fee applies — check Santa Clara County Parks for current rates
+- County park entrance fee applies — check Santa Clara County Parks for current rates, but the last time I checked it was $6

 - Access via Bailey Ave west to McKean Road, south of San Jose